-We typically pay quarterly distributions to holders of our common stock and preferred stock to the extent that we have income from operations available.
+We pay quarterly distributions to stockholders to the extent that we have income from operations available.
 Our quarterly distributions, if any, will be determined by our Board of Directors after a review and distributed pro-rata to holders of our shares; we declare distributions on a monthly basis, but pay each quarter.
 Any distributions to our stockholders will be declared out of assets legally available for distribution.
-In no event are we permitted to borrow money to make distributions if the amount of such distribution would exceed our annual accrued and received revenues, less operating costs.
+In no event are we permitted to borrow money to make distributions if the amount of such distributions would exceed our annual accrued and received revenues, less operating costs.
 Distributions in kind are not permitted, except as provided in our Charter.

 We have elected to be treated as a REIT under the Code.
-As a REIT, we are not subject to federal income taxes on amounts that we distribute to the stockholders, provided that, on an annual basis, we distribute at least 90% of our REIT taxable income to the stockholders and meet certain other conditions.
-To the extent that we satisfy the annual distribution requirement but distribute less than 100% of the taxable income, we will either be subject to U.S. federal corporate income tax on our undistributed taxable income or 4% excise tax on catch-up distributions paid in the subsequent year.
-We are also subject to tax on built-in gains we realize during the first five years following REIT election.
+As a REIT, we are not subject to federal income taxes on amounts that we distribute to the stockholders, provided that, on an annual basis, we generally distribute at least 90% of our REIT taxable income (determined without regard to the dividends paid deduction and excluding any net capital gain) to the stockholders and meet certain other conditions.
+To the extent that we satisfy the annual distribution requirement but distribute less than 100% of our REIT taxable income, we will be subject to U.S. federal corporate income tax on our undistributed REIT taxable income.
+In addition, we will be subject to a 4% nondeductible excise tax if the actual amount that we pay to our stockholders in a calendar year is less than a minimum amount specified under U.S. federal tax laws.

-We have a dividend reinvestment plan ("DRIP") that provides for reinvestment of our dividends and other distributions on behalf of stockholders for any individual stockholder who elects to participate in the DRIP, provided that the DRIP is permitted by the state in which the stockholders resides.
+We have DRIPs that provide for reinvestment of our dividends and other distributions on behalf of stockholders for any individual stockholder who elects to participate in the DRIPs, provided that the applicable DRIP is permitted by the state in which the stockholders reside.
 We can offer no assurance that we will achieve results that will permit the payment of any cash distributions.

-On March 31, 2020, after assessing the impacts of the COVID-19 pandemic, our Board of Directors unanimously approved the suspension of regular quarterly dividends to our stockholders.
-On May 10, 2021, the Board of Directors resumed the quarterly dividends after reassessing our cash flow.
+On March 4, 2024, the Board of Directors suspended the common stock share repurchase program and common stock DRIP in connection with trading of its common stock on the OTCQX Best Market.
+When our common stock became eligible for trading on OTC Markets in April 2024, the share repurchase program automatically terminated, and the Board of Directors will decide whether, and when, to reinstate the common stock DRIP.